MicrosoftDocs/minecraft-creator/creator/Documents/BaseGameVersioning.md

 > [!div class="checklist"]
 >
 > - How to apply base game versioning to restrict the versions that your Minecraft: Bedrock Edition world templates may be used in.
+> - How to update an existing world template that has been released to the Marketplace.
+> - How to deal with potential issues when updating a world template to 1.18.

 ### Requirements